dayz9998jp/ASM/README.md

 03.06.2013 Added history graphs, customizable (individual visibility, update interval), transparency switch
 05.06.2013 Finished ...
 08.06.2013 Custom build for use with for DS running as service added
 11.06.2013 Fixed: AI was not counted correctly
+13.06.2013 running DS as service now merged in default build (custom build removed)